 The court agreed with the Plaintiff’s view that the use of the contributory negligence defense at trial may have influenced the verdict.
 The court pointed out that Plaintiff’s contributory negligence was the clear focal point of the Doctor’s defense throughout the trial.
 The doctor’s attorneys hammered away with the contributory negligence bat from opening statement to closing argument.
 The contributory negligence defense essentially saturated the trial.
 In the court’s words, the aggressive use of the contributory negligence defense “pervaded and infected the entire proceedings.”
 The Court reversed the judgment of the Circuit Court and remanded the case for a new trial.

 Take-Home Message from Barbosa

 My partner and I were trying a case in Prince George’s County a few years back when everything was going right.
-The defense lawyer to play his expert’s videotaped testimony which included a ton of objectable questions that I did not think the judge would let into evidence.
+The defense lawyer to play his expert’s videotaped testimony which included a ton of objectionable questions that I did not think the judge would let into evidence.
 So I started making my arguments.
 In the middle, I stopped and said just let it all in.
-We were going to win the trial.
+We would win the trial.
 I knew it.
 (We got a $1 million verdict.)
 So why create an appellate issue?

-I think that is what happened here.
+I think that happened here.
 The defense lawyers probably had that jury.
-They did find the doctor was not negligent.
-But they could not resist putting up a defense that was clearly going to create an appellate issue.
+They found the doctor was not negligent.
+But they could not resist putting up a defense that would clearly create an appellate issue.
 And now they have to try the same case all over again.